sav-che/TL-2/Authors/Cattley, William {std. W. Cattley}.md

-> [!cite] BHL link: this entry starts at [page 463](https://www.biodiversitylibrary.org/item/103861#page/473/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 463](https://www.biodiversitylibrary.org/page/33266770) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Cattley, William (1788-1835), British (very rich) businessman and horticulturist at Barnet nr.
-London, enthusiastic collector of orchids and tropical plants, patron of John Lindley, member of the Royal Horticultural Society and the Linnean Society, had a rich collection of drawings of plants, died 8 Aug 1835. (*W. Cattley*).
+London, enthusiastic collector of orchids and tropical plants, patron of John Lindley, member of the Royal Horticultural Society and the Linnean Society, had a rich collection of drawings of plants, died 8 Aug 1835.
+**Abbreviated name**: *W. Cattley*

 #### Herbarium and types